grantj-re3/BadLieGolf/golfcourses/README.md

 # Golf courses in South Australia

-All or most of the links below have some golf courses missing from their database.
+- All or most of the links below have some golf courses missing from their databases.
+- Some links below list courses which have closed.

 ## Search